Stop Paying Your Adult Child’s Bills

 Money & Kids

 Lots of emotion goes into your relationship and the handling of money.
 Recognize your feelings of guilt or fear of their failure.
 We all feel that way on some level!
-Also identify any ways they are trying to guilt you into funding their lifestyle.
+Also, identify ways they are trying to guilt you into funding their lifestyle.

 A nationwide trend shows over two-thirds of parents over the age of 50 financially supported a child older than 21 in the last five years.
 The practice is so common psychologists named this period of extended child dependency “emerging adulthood.”